9 min read.

 By being more selective with who you help, you are freeing your time to meet a wider range of people.

-This will be natural for people with high emotional intelligence (EI.)
-They better understand who they are, where their values and skills lie and know who they’ll be able to serve best.
-They know how to avoid holding people down when they can’t give them what they need.
-Let them go find a better fit for their needs.
+This will be natural for people with a more developed emotional intelligence.
+They better understand who they are, where their values and skills lie and who they’ll be able to serve best.
+They know how to avoid holding people back when they can’t give them what they need.
+They’re able to let them go in order to find a better fit for their needs.

 When you do that, you’re now free to expand your network and education with people you never thought you’d meet.
 You might find people on the same path from all over the world, with different stories, cultures, and personalities.
 You’ll learn about so many different topics and perspectives from a diverse group of people that you can then use to connect the dots and become a more well-rounded version of yourself.